Raptyyy/rapty_ac_vr_guide/README.md

 - "**Force low-res drivers for other cars in first person view"** enable for performance
 - "**Multiplier for car LODs**" this sets how far away the car LOD (level of detail) will change, lower multiplier will help with performance but can make cars look worse up close, for performance set it to 75%.
 - "**Multiplier for track LODs**" same thing as car LODs but for the track, I would recommend not going below 80% as it can cause issues.
-- "**Multiplier for trees LODs**" same thing as car LODs but for 3D trees, you can set it to 0% for best performance if you dont care about 3D trees.
+- "**Multiplier for trees LODs**" same thing as car LODs but for 3D trees, you can set it to 0% for best performance if you don't care about 3D trees.
-- "**Add extra collider-based LODs for distant cars**" will make low quality LODs for cars that dont have them, can help a lot in dense lobbies like VDC.
+- "**Add extra collider-based LODs for distant cars**" will make low quality LODs for cars that don't have them, can help a lot in dense lobbies like VDC.
 Set the "Limit LODless cars" to a low value between 5 to 10 for best performance.
 "**Post processing antialiasing**" set to Disabled as post process AA doesnt work in VR (Will update this if it changes) "**Accessible color buffer > Full resolution for better quality"** you can disable this for a tiny boost in performance "**Draw grooves over track, but before dynamic entities**" Can help with performance but can also cause issues on some track (Like mirror / see through roads), use with caution.

-### Lightning FX
+### lighting FX
 "**Cars casting lights**" set this to a lower amount for better performance in dense lobbies, lights are expensive performance wise.
-"**Disable mirroring in first person view**" helps with performance a bit "**Enable lightning in reflections**" disable for a performance boost
+"**Disable mirroring in first person view**" helps with performance a bit "**Enable lighting in reflections**" disable for a performance boost

 ### Neck FX
 Not related to performance but there are good NeckFX scripts for VR to enhance immersion or comfort, here are two most popular ones: